 Elly Vaughan A transplant from eastern Mass, Ellie now lives in the Pioneer Valley.
 Her origins in musicianship are as a guitarist and mandolin player.
 After finding a fiddle in the trash in suburbia, she fell in love with the instrument.
 She has a passion for Celtic music, though her fiddle playing is influenced by old-time American folk music as well.
 Ellie is known for her unique style of playing right-handed instruments in a left-handed fashion.
-She works as a farm manager, and one might say she likes it “rugged and raw”.
+She owns and operates Phoenix Fruit Farm in Belchertown, MA, and one might say she likes it “rugged and raw”.

 Raised by a musically eclectic family in Connecticut, Talya played several instruments from when she was young until she found the one instrument which truly spoke to her, the bass.
 She has played in everything from classical orchestras to rock bands.
-Although currently working as an Educator at the Springfield Science Museum, Talya holds a Master of Arts degree in English and likes to think of herself as a writer.
+Although currently working as a TA at Hilltown Charter School, Talya holds a Master of Arts degree in English and likes to think of herself as a writer.
 Armed with her favorite bass, Old Stinky, Talya wants to make sure the audience not only hears the music but feels it too.

 Whitt Smith Hailing from western Massachusetts, Whitt played various instruments since she was 5 years old.
 Her love of the sea, pirates, Celtic music and performing helped influence her to start Below the Gaff.
 She is a full time luthier, repairing and building stringed instruments.